AI-Nordics/the-nordic-pile/README.md

 Your issue should include a description of the dataset, its size, what language(s) it is in, a link to the data, and any other relevant information.
 If a project manger approves your proposal, they will change its label to [![Datasets](https://img.shields.io/github/labels/EleutherAI/The-Pile/Dataset)](https://github.com/EleutherAI/The-Pile/labels/Dataset) and add it to [![Project: Datasets](https://img.shields.io/badge/Project-Datasets-lightgrey)](https://github.com/EleutherAI/The-Pile/projects/2).
 Datasets that we elect to not include in the current version of the Pile will receive a [![Deferred](https://img.shields.io/github/labels/EleutherAI/The-Pile/Deferred%20to%20v2)](https://github.com/EleutherAI/The-Pile/labels/Deferred%20to%20v2) or [![Declined](https://img.shields.io/github/labels/EleutherAI/The-Pile/Declined)](https://github.com/ekgren/the-nordic-pile/labels/Declined) label.
-While we welcome multilingual datasets and plan on including non-English datasets in the future, the initial release of the Pile will be English-only and all submissions of non-English datasets will be deferred.
+We will now focus on datasets in the languages of the nordics: Swedish, Danish, Norwegian and Finnish.

 To claim responsibility for implementing an unclaimed dataset, leave a comment on one of our unassigned issues.
 Once a dataset